-Note: You are not required to use the UIDs and GIDs in this example.
-If a group already exists, then use the groupmod command to modify it if necessary.
-If you cannot use the same group ID for a particular group on a node, then view the /etc/group file on all nodes to identify a group ID that is available on every node.
+Note: If the group already exists, then use the groupmod command to modify it if necessary.
+If you cannot use the same group ID for a particular group on this node, then view the /etc/group file on all nodes to identify a group ID that is available on every node.
 You must then change the group ID on all nodes to the same group ID.

-3. To create the oracle or Oracle Grid Infrastructure (grid) user, enter a command similar to the following:
+3. To create the oracle or Oracle Grid Infrastructure (grid) user, enter a command similar to the following (in this example, to create the oracle user):